BSS/OSS Academy

 What Are TM Forum Open APIs?

 Each API specifies the data model, resource endpoints, lifecycle operations, and event notifications for a specific business capability.
-Rather than inventing proprietary interfaces for every integration, operators and vendors can rely on a common language that all conformant systems understand.
+Rather than inventing proprietary interfaces for every integration, operators and vendors can rely on a common contract that all conformant systems understand.

 TM Forum Open API Programme